jokk-itu/BookVacation/README.md

 To handle tickets for flights, hotels and cars.

 ## TrackingService
-To track events from executing routingslips and persist them.
+Subscribes to routing slip events and persists them.

 ## VacationService
 To buy a complete vacation with flight ticket, hotel room and car.

 ## GatewayService
 A reverse proxy to route a request to different services.

-## TrackingService
-Subscribes to routing slip events and logs them.

 ## Prometheus and Grafana
 Masstransit and Api data to illustrate in grafana.